 TWIN LAKES OF DANAO & BALINSASAYAO OF SIBULAN

-The tranquil and relaxing lakes of Danao and Balinsasayao.
-Getting here from the junction in San Jose, Sibulan requires a long motorbike ride of steep, curvy yet scenic road up at the highlands for about 30 minutes.
-Entrance fee to the lake is P30, P100 for foreigners.
+The tranquil and relaxing lakes of Danao and Balinsasayao – getting there from the junction in San Jose, Sibulan requires a long motorbike ride of steep, curvy yet scenic road up at the highlands for about 30 minutes.
+Entrance fee to the lake is P30 for locals, P100 for foreigners.
 From the entrance, you can hike through the outskirts of the mountain or paddle a boat through the vastness of Balinsasayao lake (the first lake from the entrance) for P250 per boat to the viewpoint section where both lakes meet.

 CASARORO FALLS OF VALENCIA